RosuMadalin/RosuMadalin/README.md

 Junior QA Tester | Manual Testing | SQL | API Testing

-I have a technical engineering background, with experience in IT Service Desk and production environments, and I am currently transitioning into software testing.

-I am currently transitioning into software testing and building practical QA experience through personal projects focused on manual testing, API testing, SQL, test documentation, and test management.
+I have a technical engineering background, with experience in IT Service Desk and production environments, and I'm now transitioning into software testing — building practical QA experience through personal projects focused on manual testing, API testing, SQL, test documentation, and test management.

 🧠 Core Strengths
  - Analytical thinking and problem-solving;